Milk Bar Crack Pie is seriously addicting. A combination of salty and sweet, the pie has a crispy oat cookie crust and an ooey gooey filling.

 Oat Cookie Crust

-Using hands, crumble oat cookie into large bowl; add 3 tablespoons butter and 1 1/2 tablespoons brown sugar.
+- Using hands (or a food processor), crush oat cookie into small crumbles and place in a large bowl.
+Add 3 tablespoons butter and 1 1/2 tablespoons brown sugar.
 Rub in with fingertips until mixture is moist enough to stick together.
 Transfer cookie crust mixture to 9-inch-diameter glass pie dish.
 Using fingers, press mixture evenly onto bottom and up sides of pie dish.
 Place pie dish with crust on rimmed baking sheet.

-Pour filling into crust.
-Bake pie 30 minutes (filling may begin to bubble).
+- Pour filling into crust.
+Bake pie at 350° F for 30 minutes (filling may begin to bubble).
 Reduce oven temperature to 325° F. Continue to bake pie until filling is brown in spots and set around edges but center still moves slightly when pie dish is gently shaken, about 20 minutes longer.
 Cool pie 2 hours in pie dish on rack.
 Chill uncovered overnight.

 · Store covered in the refrigerator.